Old Federal Building and US Post Office

 Nestled in a district that contains some of the grandest buildings in the city, the Old Federal Building and US Post Office offers a glimpse into the optimism and pride of Boise's city boosters who constructed this building at the turn-of-the-century.
 The building also serves as an example of the Beaux Arts variation of the neoclassical architectural style.
 Preservationists have worked to restore the building, paying special attention to finishing details throughout the building such as the wrought iron gates and door frames, the terrazzo floor, and oak-paneled walls.

-Campbell, was commissioned to design the building based on the work of the supervising architect of the U.S. Treasury Department, James L. Knox.
+Boise became the state capital in 1864 – a year after John O’Farrell built the first building in the valley – and in 1901 construction began on a sandstone federal building on 312 North 8th Street.
+A Boise architect, William S. Campbell, was commissioned to design the building based on the work of the supervising architect of the U.S. Treasury Department, James L. Knox.

 The similarities between Knox’s U.S. Post Office in Niagara Falls, New York, and Campbell’s building in Boise are striking.
 Construction finished in 1905, and over the next half century the building centralized a number of federal departments that had been distributed around Idaho.
 Beneficially located near the state Capitol Building, it contained Boise’s post office and federal court, and the FBI’s “Most Wanted” poster was hung in the lobby.